The Dirty Truth: Why Hand Sanitizer Isn't as Good as Soap

 Turns out, the soap industry doesn't have anything to worry about: washing your hands the traditional way is far superior to using hand sanitizer.
 Soap lifts dirt, germs and oil off grimy hands to give you a better, overall cleansing.
 And unlike hand sanitizer, it can also eliminate pesticides and other chemical residues that are lingering on your hands.

-Last summer the U.S. Food and Drug Administration (FDA) announced concerns over the use of hand sanitizers.
+This spring the U.S. Food and Drug Administration (FDA) announced a final ruling on the use of certain products in hand sanitizers.
 People are using hand sanitizer on a daily basis, sometimes multiple times a day, so the FDA has decided that the companies making hand sanitizers need to provide proof that those chemicals are safe for that level of exposure, especially for pregnant women and children.
 Three active ingredients—benzalkonium chloride, ethyl alcohol, and isopropyl alcohol—are still under review.

 Additionally, there are concerns that using antibacterial hand sanitizers and soaps – like those that include bacteria-killing chemicals like triclosan – can contribute to antibiotic-resistant bacteria.

 According to a new study, quickly smearing an ethanol-based hand sanitizer onto your hands won't kill cold and flu bugs.
 This is because your fingers are still wet with mucus.